axiom-data-science/portal-docs/Overview.rst

 * Data display window in the bottom left corner
 * Zoom navigation tools in the top left corner

-When you begin to explore the EMS, it defaults to a zoomed-out view centered on the Americas.
+When you begin to explore the portal, it defaults to a zoomed-out view centered on the Americas.
 Hexagonal tiles that represent areas covered by sensors are layered over the basemap.

 |initial_view|